IL01DI/dg/.trash/Obsidian Sync 4 (2).md

 > - macOS

 > [!attention] Requisites
-> Services you need to have registered:
+> Services you need to register:
 > - [GitHub](https://github.com)
 >
 > On Windows, make sure to have installed: